-The Unique Tropical Spice Garden Story
+The Tropical Spice Garden Story

-We worked to preserve as much of the original indigenous flora and fauna while maintaining the original topography of the site to give the Garden a timeless, natural feel.
+We worked to preserve as much of the original indigenous flora and fauna while maintaining the original topography of the site to give the Tropical Spice Garden a timeless, natural feel.
 Many of the existing rubber trees were left undisturbed, to give shade and shelter to visitors (and also to the Garden’s smaller inhabitants).

 - During the development of the Garden, we utilized mainly natural and recycled building materials salvaged from pre-war shop houses or sourced from local antique stores.
 After all, old is gold!

 - Our Garden only uses organic fertilizer and integrated pest control methods to limit the negative impact we have on the cycle of life.

 - We love to recycle!
 So please help us out by depositing your rubbish in the appropriately marked dustbins.